 There are quite a few popular terms across the real estate industry.
-Mortgage, amortization, appraisal, due diligence, DoM (days on market), among many others.
+Mortgage, amortization, appraisal, due diligence, and DoM (days on market), among many others.
 One of the most popular, however, is the term “under contract”.

 So many times a buyer would browse real estate listings and find the one great house that stands out and has everything they’ve been looking for one.
 So many times this house will have only one major problem: it is listed as being “under contract”.

-Those who have no idea what the term actually means usually find themselves in a bit of quandary.
+Those who have no idea what the term actually means usually find themselves in a bit of a quandary.

 They find themselves asking questions such as, “is the house sold yet?”
 “Is it still available?”
 Well, the answer is not exactly either.
-This is because understanding the term “under contract”, while quite easy to understand on the surface, requires a little bit of a deep understanding of real estate negotiation strategies and operations to get a full picture of.
+This is because understanding the term “under contract”, while quite easy to understand on the surface, requires a little bit of a deep understanding of real estate negotiation strategies and operations to get a full picture.